DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 22. Review the details, then validate and post the journal
 23. The balance has now been transferred to the resident vendor account
 24. Go to ****Care services  Billing Billing Journals**
-25. Create a new Accommodation Payment Lumpsum invoice billing journal.
+25. Create a new Accommodation Payment lump sum invoice billing journal.
 26. Populate Date, Client account and Billing account name for the accommodation payment.
 27. Populate Service code for the **new facility.**
-28. Select the Billing code for the accommodation payment lumpsum transfers.
+28. Select the Billing code for the accommodation payment lump sum transfers.
 29. Select the **new accommodation payment ID.**
 30. Populate start and end dates.
-31. Populate the agreed lumpsum amount.
+31. Populate the agreed lump sum amount.
 32. Validate and post the journal.
-33. Go to ****Care services  Journals  Receipt journal** and create a new **Lumpsum receipt** journal.
+33. Go to ****Care services  Journals  Receipt journal** and create a new **lump sum receipt** journal.
 34. Populate the date, client account and description.
 35. Select the service code for the **new facility** and **billing account name** for the accommodation payment.
 36. Select the **new accommodation payment ID.**
-37. Click on Settle transactions to mark the invoice for the agreed lumpsum in the new facility.
+37. Click on Settle transactions to mark the invoice for the agreed lump sum in the new facility.
 38. Select Offset account type = Vendor
 39. Select Offset account = The resident vendor account
 40. Validate and post the journal.